javimosch/superinsights/docs/getting-started.md

 - integrating the browser SDK into an external app
 - verifying data appears in the analytics UI

-## Base URL / mount prefix
+## Deployment base path (reverse proxy)

-When running behind a mount prefix (for example `/saas`), all routes are prefixed.
+If you deploy SuperInsights behind a reverse proxy that adds a base path (for example `/superinsights`), that base path applies to all routes.

 Example:

-- `/sdk/superinsights.js` becomes `/saas/sdk/superinsights.js`
+- `/sdk/superinsights.js` -> `/superinsights/sdk/superinsights.js`

 ## Configuration